What HECS-HELP covers

 How does HECS-HELP work?

 The Australian Government pays your tuition fees directly to Deakin and a HECS-HELP debt is recorded with the ATO.
-You repay your loan from your employment income – but only once you're earning above the current compulsory repayment threshold for the 2022-2023 income year, which is $48,361.
+You repay your loan through the tax system – but only once you're earning above the current compulsory repayment threshold.
 You can either defer the full amount of your tuition fees or choose to pay some of your student contribution upfront and use the loan to defer the remaining balance.
-You don’t have to use HECS-HELP, but you can change your mind at any time.
+You don’t have to use HECS-HELP and can change your mind at any time.

 What happens if I suspend or transfer my studies?